bprinty/git-v/README.md

 ```

-## Usage:
+## Usage

+### Tracking Files

-To start tracking a file for version management with git-v, use:
+To start tracking specific files for version management with git-v, use:

 ```bash
 ~$ git v add <file>